Safdie Architects’ Changi Airport Will Host World's Tallest Indoor Waterfall

 Check out the video above.

-Singapore’s Changi Airport is currently under construction, expecting completion in early 2019.
+The Jewel Changi Airport extension is currently under construction, expecting completion in early 2019.

 Happiness is... something coming up in 2019! 💎 RT if you know what it is! pic.twitter.com/9EqxAo9q4j— Changi Airport (@ChangiAirport) April 7, 2017